orangehrm/oxd/README.md

 ## Orange eXperience Design
-orange experience design is a component library that based orangehrm 5.x version
+orange experience design is a component library that based OrangeHRM 5.x version

+ Copyright (C) 2020 OrangeHRM Inc., http://www.orangehrm.com/

+OXD is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 ### Technology Stack
 * Vue3
-* Sass - Component theming
+* Sass - Component styling
 * Jest - componnet unit tests
-* xState - component state management

-### Base Components
-* Data Tables
-* Buttons
-* Forms
-* Dialogue
-* Cards
-* Filters
+* Story Book

 ### Prerequisites